MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

 The WindowsProvider is an authentication provider for accessing locally configured accounts on Windows.
 It extends [IProvider](./custom.md) and uses the native Windows AccountManager (WAM) APIs and AccountsSettingsPane for sign in.

-> Available in the `CommunityToolkit.Authentication.Uwp` package.
+Available in the `CommunityToolkit.Authentication.Uwp` package.

-> [!IMPORTANT]
-> Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
-To get started using WCT preview packages visit the [WCT Preview Packages wiki page](https://aka.ms/wct/wiki/previewpackages).

 ## Prerequisite Windows Store Association in Visual Studio